soren121/rallyme/README.md

  * Instead, you'll need to create your own branch to work on.
 You can do this by running `git checkout -b <new branch name>` in a terminal.

- * You can (and should) commit & push your changes in your branch often.
+ * You can (and should) commit & push your changes in your branch often, and always remember to pull new changes before making changes.

  * When your feature is ready to be merged into the master branch, you'll need to create a pull request in GitHub.
 Here's how to do that: